-YOUth MATTERs is on the search for Youth Council Members to represent the voices of young people aged 16-21 across the Lisburn & Castlereagh City Council area.
+YOUth MATTERs represents the voices of young people aged 16-21 across the Lisburn & Castlereagh City Council area.

 Lisburn Castlereagh Youth Council (LCYC) enables young people to engage with key decision makers, have their say on local issues, meet new friends and be a representative voice for young people in their area.

 Youth Council Members are involved in influencing a range of council events and programmes and have the opportunity to undertake accredited training to grow and develop their skills and boost their confidence in representing young people’s views and opinions.

 In the two years from Lisburn & Castlereagh Youth Council was established, members have had opportunities and experiences they otherwise wouldn't have had access to.
 From 2017 members have:

 - Taken part in a residential to Killyleagh where they completed training to prepare for roles and responsibilities as a representative group